Overview¶

 {

-// std::execution will also be found in this namespace.
+// built with stdexec, std::execution will also be found in this namespace.

 namespace ex = pika::execution::experimental;